CoreOne2/cybersecurity-portfolio/EDR.md

 Detection: EDR's AMSI integration intercepts the de-obfuscated script in RAM.
 Simultaneously, the telemetry driver flags winword.exe spawning powershell.exe with encoded parameters.

 Blocking: EDR terminates the PowerShell process in milliseconds, blocks the outbound C2 network request, and alerts the Security Operations Center (SOC) with a full execution timeline.

+#How EDR Blocks the Attack

+When EDR spots something suspicious, it acts instantly:

+Kills the program: Closes the abused application immediately.

+Disconnects the computer: Temporarily cuts off the device from the network so the attack can't spread.

+Wipes the memory: Clears out the malicious code sitting in RAM.